DWP is changing PIP assessments from September – what you need to know

 From September, the way Personal Independence Payment (PIP) claims are assessed will change across the UK as new companies take over.

-The change will see all benefits that require a functional health assessment carried out by a single provider in any given region as part of the DWP’s Health Transformation programme.
+The change will see all benefits that require a functional health assessment carried out by a single provider in any given region as the DWP awards new contracts.
 This means PIP assessments, as well as Work Capability Assessments for ESA and Universal Credit, will all be assessed by just one provider in one region, rather than several as before.

 The new providers have been awarded contracts on a regional basis: